arblade/youtube-downloader/README.md

 3. It will download youtube-download and all necessary packages.

-4. An icon 'Youtbe Downloader' should have appeared on your desktop : you canb test the app !
+4. An icon 'Youtbe Downloader' should have appeared on your desktop : you can test the app !

 5. You can create a config.txt file in `\windows\youtube-downloader\` :
 ```